MidgardOS/midgardos.github.io/docs/MidgardOS/BasicSystem/libcap32bit.md

 ## Compilation and Installation

-To compile libcap2 32-bit, run the following command:
+To compile libcap2 32-bit, run the following commands:

 ```bash
 make distclean